 Reproduction studies have been performed with ceftazidime in mice and rats at doses up to 40 times the human dose and have revealed no evidence of impaired fertility or harm to the fetus.
-A slightly increased post-implantation loss was observed at avibactam dose of 1000 mg/kg/day and lower mean fetal weight with slightly retarded ossification of a small number of bones was observed at avibactam doses of 300 mg/kg/day and above in pregnant rabbits.
+In pregnant rabbits at exposures of avibactam approximately 8 fold higher than those observed in humans at 0.5 g three times daily there was a significant effect on maternal food consumption and a slight effect on fetal weight and slight retardation of ossification of a few bones in the fetus.
 In the rat, no adverse effects were observed on embryofetal development or fertility.
 Following administration of avibactam throughout pregnancy and lactation in the rat, there was no effect on pup survival, growth or development, however there was an increase in incidence of dilation of the renal pelvis and ureters in less than 10% of the rat pups at maternal exposures greater than or equal to approximately 1.5 times human therapeutic exposures.
 No reproductive toxicology studies have been conducted on ceftazidime-avibactam.